ctrlcctrlv/infinity/README.md

 Notice
 ------------
 As of April 9, 2017, Infinity is longer be maintained.
-IB development will continue on a security-focused fork located here: https://github.com/OpenIB/OpenIB
+Development of this project will continue on a security-focused fork located here: https://github.com/OpenIB/OpenIB

 A message about infinity GitHub repo
 ------------